 Your Matching Team will help you find the perfect surrogate match and encourage you to form a strong bond with the woman who will carry your baby(ies).
 If you’d like to find a surrogate in Utah, you can share your preference with your Matching Team.

 Pregnancy and Parenthood

 During pregnancy, your agency will be supporting you through each milestone, helping you prepare for traveling for the birth and ensuring you have everything you need to return home safely and securely.
-This is a wonderful time to develop your relationship with your surrogate further, and if she lives close to Utah, perhaps even visiting her for appointments.
+This is a wonderful time to develop your relationship with your surrogate further, and if she lives close to Utah, visit her for appointments.

 Once you’ve identified surrogacy as the way you’d like to grow your family, and you’ve selected an agency with which you’d like to meet, the first step is to schedule a consultation.